ZachSaucier/Just-Read/README.md

 Yes you can!
 Using the Premium version, you can go to "Options" -> "Additional options" -> "Domain-specific selectors" and customize it to select exactly the content the content you want automatically.
 The only required part is the `domainPattern` in order for Just Read to know when to use those selectors over the automatic ones.
 You should only include the others that you need.

-Note that the `domainPattern` is checked using the same regex technique [as the auto-run list].
+Note that the `domainPattern` is checked using the same regex technique [as the auto-run list](https://github.com/ZachSaucier/Just-Read/issues/15#issuecomment-262255204).
 Also note that the other selectors are checked using JavaScript's [`querySelector`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector).

 *[Back to FAQ question list](https://github.com/ZachSaucier/Just-Read/#faq)*